brettinternet/homeops/README.md

 I tried to fit as many buzzwords into this stack as I could: rootless Podman container orchestration with ZFS volumes, behind a Traefik ingress and OAuth, with Ansible deployment to an Arch Linux server, on a WireGuard network. 🏅

+This infrastructure as code is written for me because I'm forgetful.
+But perhaps it'll help you develop your own server architecture.

 ## Setup

 Run setup to create local configuration files and install `requirements.yml` from ansible-galaxy.